 Sanitary Sewer Overflows

 - Sanitary sewer overflows (SSO) happen for various reasons, most commonly because of sewer lines being cut during construction activities and heavy rain infiltrating the system.
 BCSS is continually updating vulnerable areas of main sewer lines, lift stations, and other parts of our system to prevent SSOs.

-- Once BCSS’ telemetry system, which monitors our sewer system, notifies BCSS that wastewater flows are high, one or more of our technicians are dispatched to the appropriate location to confirm and repair any issues.
+- Once BCSS is notified on a possible sewer spill, one or more of our technicians are dispatched to the appropriate location to confirm and repair any issues.

 - As soon as a sewer spill or sanitary sewer overflow (SSO) on our transmission system is confirmed, one or both of our septic tank pumping trucks are sent to sites to collect excess wastewater.
 We also dispatch bypass pumps and generators as warranted.